nyu-pl-sp19/class07/README.md

 ﻿# Class 7

-Functional languages in draw heavily on the *λ-calculus* (lambda calculus) for inspiration.
+Functional languages draw heavily on the *λ-calculus* (lambda calculus) for inspiration.
 To understand how functional programming works in general, it is therefore helpful to study this very basic calculus.